 Jo Michell is Senior Lecturer in Economics at the University of the West of England, Bristol.
 His research interests include finance, macroeconomics, money and banking, and income distribution.
 He has a PhD in Economics from SOAS, University of London.
 He co-edited the Handbook of Critical Issues in Finance with Jan Toporowski (Elgar, 2012).
 He has taken part in two large European Commission-funded research projects, AUGUR and FESSUD, and is currently working on a project funded by the Federation for Progressive European Studies producing global macroeconomic policy projections.
 In 2014 he was one of the founders of Reteaching Economics, a group of early-career academics dedicated to pluralism in the teaching of economics.

-Ann Pettifor's work and writing has concentrated on the international financial architecture, the sovereign debts of the poorest countries, and the rise in sovereign, corporate and private debt in OECD economies.
-Her latest book, Just Money: how society can break the despotic power of finance was published by Commonwealth in 2014.
+Ann Pettifor's work and writing has concentrated on the international financial architecture, the sovereign debt of the poorest countries, and the rise in sovereign, corporate and private debt in OECD economies.
+Her latest book, The Production of Money - how to break the power of bankers, was published by Verso in 2017.
 She is well known for her leadership of an organisation Jubilee 2000, that placed the debts of the poorest countries on the global political agenda, and brought about both substantial debt cancellation, and radical policy changes, at national and international levels.
 In 2003 she edited the new economics foundation's ‘The Real World Economic Outlook’ (Palgrave) with a prescient sub-title: ‘the legacy of globalisation: debt and deflation’.
 In 2006 Palgrave published her book: “The coming first world debt crisis”.
 In 2008 she co-authored “The Green New Deal” and in 2010 co-authored an essay with Professor Victoria Chick: “The economic consequences of Mr. Osborne.”

 Jeremy Smith co-Director of PRIME and a barrister by profession, with a strong and sustained interest in political economy.
 His career has spanned the public, private and non-profit sectors.
 From 1990 to 1996 he was Chief Executive of the London Borough of Camden, and later worked for local government in the European and international domain.
 He was Secretary General of the Council of European Municipalities and Regions from 2002 to 2009.
 He is an expert in international urban development, as well as EU and national constitutional issues.